AdaCore/spark2014/docs/lrm/source/packages.rst

 which imply that if a type invariant is specified for a type T, then any new verification conditions which this introduces outside of the package which defines T are trivially satisified.
-These restrictions ensure that any object or value of type T which can be named outside of that package will satisfy the invariant and so, for example, could not fail the runtime check associated with passing that object or value as a parameter in call to a procedure for which Ada requires runtime checking of the invariant
+These restrictions ensure that any object or value of type T (or a descendant thereof) which can be named outside of that package will satisfy the invariant and so, for example, could not fail the runtime check associated with passing that object or value as a parameter in call to a procedure for which Ada requires runtime checking of the invariant